-Second, the consultant worked with the PRSP writing group at the Ministry of Economics and Finance (MINECOFIN) to ensure its members were committed to mainstreaming gender into the PRSP.
+Economics and Finance (MINECOFIN) to ensure its members were committed to mainstreaming gender into the PRSP.

-Third, PRSP stakeholders including MIGEPROFE, CSOs and PRSP writing team members tried to persuade the participatory exercise facilitators, also headed by an external consultant, of the importance of ensuring women's as well as men's views were solicited.

-Fourth, MIGEPROFE and MINECOFIN co-sponsored a Workshop to promote engendering the PRSP for some 50 representatives from a broad range of sectors.
-Two dynamic civil society activists co-facilitated the Workshop.
-The MIGEPROFE and MINECOFIN ministers opened and closed the workshop giving the Workshop a high profile.
-Presentations focused on the importance of integrating gender into the PRSP in order to achieve poverty reduction, and tools to engender the PRSP.
-Participants practiced using these PRSP engendering tools through a teamwork exercise to engender IPRSP sectors.
-Teams formulated recommendations on how to engender the IPRSP text using tools provided.

-Fifth, an inter-agency PRSP Engendering Committee was established to promote PRSP gender mainstreaming.
-Committee members consisted of the PRSP writing team Director, the MIGEPROFE Gender and Development Department Director and a representative of Pro-Femmes - the women's civil society groups umbrella organization.
+- 3. PRSP stakeholders including MIGEPROFE, community organizations and PRSP writing team members tried to persuade the participatory exercise facilitators of the importance of soliciting women's as well as men's views. - 4.
+MIGEPROFE and MINECOFIN co-sponsored a gender mainstreaming workshop.
+Fifty representatives from a broad range of sectors participated.
+Two dynamic civil society activists co-facilitated it.
+The MIGEPROFE and MINECOFIN ministers opened and closed the workshop, giving it a high profile.
+The gender expert's presentation focused on the importance of integrating gender into the PRSP in order to achieve poverty reduction, and tools available to do this.
+Participants practiced using the tools in teams, integrating gender issues into the IPRSP, sector by sector.
+Teams formulated recommendations on how best to engender the PRSP using the tools provided. - 5.
+An inter-agency PRSP Engendering Committee was established at the expert's suggestion to promote PRSP gender mainstreaming.
+Committee members consisted of the Director of the PRSP writing team, the MIGEPROFE Gender and Development Department Director, and a representative of Pro-Femmes the umbrella organization of Rwandan women's civil society groups.

-It helped that the PRSP writing team Director was previously the MIGEPROFE Director of Administration but this was not sufficient to ensure the PRSP would be engendered evidenced by the unengendered IPRSP.
-All of the above steps contributed to producing an engendered PRSP.
+In the Rwanda example, it helped that the PRSP writing team director was previously the MIGEPROFE Director of Administration.
+It was easy to remind him to promote gender equality.
+It was also critical to convince other PRSP writing team members and stakeholders of the importance of mainstreaming gender to achieve poverty reduction goals, and to provide mainstreaming gender tools through the workshop training practice.

-Lessons for Improving Gender Mainstreaming in PRSPs
+Conclusions

-The PRSP experience to date demonstrates that countries have hardly used the PRSP Sourcebook and have rarely incorporated participatory process inputs, engendered or not.
+The PRSP experience to date demonstrates that PRSP writing teams have hardly used the PRSP Sourcebook and have rarely incorporated participatory inputs, engendered or not.
 Many PRSP writers have not been gender-aware.
-While engendering the participatory process and ensuring participatory inputs feed into PRSPs is important, it is also critical to convince writing teams of the importance of mainstreaming gender to achieve poverty reduction goals.
-Writers need training on how gender inequalities exacerbate poverty.
+While engendering the participatory process and ensuring participatory inputs feed into PRSPs is important, it is also critical to ensure all stakeholders including writing teams understand the importance of mainstreaming gender to achieve poverty reduction goals.

-Rwanda proved the validity of this approach.
-Rwanda showed that an effective way to transmit gender mainstreaming techniques to PRSP writing teams is through workshops where participants practice engendering PRSP contents sector by sector and issue by issue.
+Rwanda has so far proved the validity of this approach.
+Rwanda showed that an effective way to transmit gender mainstreaming techniques to PRSP stakeholders including writing teams is through workshops where participants practice engendering PRSP contents sector by sector and issue by issue.

 Rwanda and Uganda provide two contrasting models of how to and how not to mainstream gender into a PRSP.
 In Rwanda, the engendering steps were organized a priori, paying off in the most engendered PRSP to date.
 In Uganda, despite the intensively engendered participatory process the PRSP was hardly gender sensitive.
 This outcome has mobilized the citizens' sector including women's groups to ensure the next PRSP mainstreams gender.
-The proof will be in the pudding but there is good reason for optimism.
-But the learning process has been much costlier than in Rwanda.
+Only the results will tell but there is good reason for optimism.
+However, the Uganda learning process has been much costlier than in Rwanda.

 It is strongly recommended that all future PRSPs mainstream gender through methodical planning.
 An action plan to mainstream gender into PRSPs should be formulated and backed by resources.
 Without planning to engender every step of the PRSP process, PRSPs are unlikely to become engendered.
 Unengendered PRSPs not only reinforce gender-unequal relations but deepen them to the extent that project benefits accrue more to males than to females.
 Moreover, without engendering PRSPs, development is perceived as a process which does not have to alter unequal gender relations.
+Unengendered PRSPs also undermine the central PRSP poverty reduction goal.
+Once PRSPs mainstream gender, how they are implemented will make the pivotal difference in progressing toward gender equality and poverty reduction goals.